 But as you unwrap your new iPhone or smart TV, it is also time to consider what to do with your old electronics.

-Currently, only about 20% of the almost 45 million tons of electronic waste worldwide are recycled each year, according to a recent United Nations report.
-The U.S. produces about 6.3 million tons, or 14%, of this waste and recycles close to 25%.
+Currently, only about 20% of the almost 45 million metric tonnes (Mt) of electronic waste worldwide are recycled each year, according to a recent United Nations report.
+The U.S. produces about 6.3 million Mt, or 14%, of this waste and recycles close to 25%.

 Although the above-average U.S. rate appears relatively good, it unfortunately hides a dark truth—many “recyclers” are not recycling e-waste but rather exporting it to developing countries.

 When e-waste is sent to developing countries, the electronics by and large are not recycled.
 Instead, minerals are extracted via improper methods (for example, circuit boards are bathed in nitric and hydrochloric acid to recover gold, which poisons waterways) and unused parts are dumped improperly in the ground or burned, releasing toxic pollutants like hydrocarbon ashes into the air, water, and soil.

 In many cases, workers handling these toxic materials are poorly educated and do not know the materials will negatively affect their health.
 A CNN article from 2013 looking at e-waste in China illustrates the ramifications on local populations.

 “Studies by the Shantou University Medical College revealed that many children tested in Guiyu had higher than average levels of lead in their blood, which can stunt the development of the brain and central nervous system,” the article states.